 So if you've been told Aloe vera is not for you, give it another chance.
 It might have been something else in the product that caused the problem.
 Make sure it’s pure, well extracted organic Aloe vera and test very small patches to be sure.
 Opting for certified organic skincare for sensitive skin is likely to be your safest bet.

-You can click on the fly-in on the right-hand side of the page to try a sample of our Repair Lotion - made with pure organic Aloe vera – and no synthetic preservatives - for free!
+You can sign up below for a sample of our Repair Lotion - made with pure organic Aloe vera – and no synthetic preservatives - for free!
+Please remember to write your address so that we can send it to you!

 Once you have your sample follow these simple steps to assess whether you have an allergy to aloe: